 - Check the "public" setting as your privacy setting.

 - Provide descriptions of your works as needed.

 - Test/view your portfolio to make sure all images are uploaded.

-- Copy and paste the URL of your portfolio into the "Submission Form".
+- Copy and paste the URL from the "You" tab of your Flickr portfolio into the "Submission Form".

 3. The Review.